-Unless otherwise provided in the articles of incorporation or bylaws, the board of trustees of incorporated schools, colleges, or other institutions of learning shall, as soon as organized, so classify themselves that the term of office of one-fifth (1/5) of their number shall expire every year.
+Unless otherwise provided in the articles of incorporation or by-laws, the board of trustees of incorporated schools, colleges, or other institutions of learning shall, as soon as organized, so classify organized, so classify themselves that the term of office of one-fifth (1/5) of their number shall expire every year.
 Trustees thereafter elected to fill vacancies, occurring before the expiration of a particular term, shall hold office only for the unexpired period.
 Trustees elected thereafter to fill vacancies caused by expiration of term shall hold office for five (5) years.
 A majority of the trustees shall constitute a quorum for the transaction of business.
-The powers and authority of trustees shall be defined in the bylaws.
+The powers and authority of trustees shall be defined in the by-laws.